de-finnik/PassVault/README.md

 # Generate a new password

 In the left part of the PassVault window you can generate a random and safe password.
-You can choose the length of it and which characters the new password should contain.
+You can choose an interval of password lengths and which characters the new password should contain.
 The “Generate” button (who would have thought it) generates the password and displays it in the area below.
 By clicking on the “Save password” button, you open a new window where you can hand in some information about your password.
 A generated password will automatically be filled into the password field: